-Answer: Spirits are already in many places; not just at wakes, though some might be attracted by the rituals going on there.
-Generally speaking, there are not many cases of spirits following those who attend wakes home, for the simple reason that there is no particular benefit.
-Of course, we should be respectful at wakes, lest some offended spirits follow to ‘punish’ one.
+Answer: Spirits are already in many places; not just at wakes, though some might be attracted by the rituals going on there; not to you.
+Generally, there are not many cases of spirits following those who attend wakes home, for the simple reason that there is no particular benefit.
+Of course, one should be respectful at wakes, lest some offended spirits follow to ‘punish’ one.

 How should we make wake visits meaningful?
 There are three things to do… First, by consoling the bereaved.
 Second, by offering guidance and merits sincerely to the deceased person, whose consciousness might still be around, as explained at https://purelanders.com/wake.
 Third, by offering the above also to any potentially present unseen beings.

 For self-protection, it should be remembered that all Buddhas are mindfully protective of those who are mindful of the name of Amituofo (Amitabha Buddha).
 This is the greatest spiritual protection we can have.
 With this, what need is there to fear of spirits following one?